DanielleMStevens/Franco_2020_Proteomics_Paper/README.md

 -----------------------

-Do to the redundacy of go-terms called for each protein present, we had to first make a custom script to:
+Due to the redundacy of go-terms called for each protein present, we had to first make a custom script to:
  1) bin the terms by the protein called
  2) plotted to see which terms are most abundant
  3) manually selected based upon the annotation of the protein